AI Keyboard vs Traditional Keyboard – What's the Difference?

 Is the cost justified?
 Consider these factors:

-Time savings: If an AI keyboard saves you just 10 minutes per day (a conservative estimate for heavy typists), that's about 60 hours per year.
+Time savings: If an AI keyboard saves you just 15 minutes per day (a conservative estimate for regular mobile users in 2026), that's about 91 hours per year.
+For professionals, that's more than two full work weeks of productivity gained.
 How much is your time worth?

 Error reduction: What's the cost of a major typo in an important email or document?
 For professionals, this alone can justify the expense.